 To be fair, this provision can cover your ass in many jurisdictions.
 And, as you may know, non-compete provisions are prohibited in many jurisdictions, most famously in California.
 But, shouldn’t you have the choice if non-competes are allowed in your jurisdiction?

 Ah, jurisdiction.
-The stuff we lawyers love to talk about in our lavish conference rooms that you pay for but you’ll never see.
-But seriously, you designated California as your jurisdiction of choice for any disputes arising from your Upwork User Agreement.
+The stuff lawyers love to talk about in their lavish conference rooms that you pay for but you’ll never see.
+But seriously, you designated Delaware as your jurisdiction of choice for any disputes arising from your Upwork User Agreement.

-This is fine if you’re in Mountain View, but what if you are in Boston, New York, or D.C.?
+This is fine if you’re in Dover, but what if you are in Boston, New York, or D.C.?
 Are you really going to pursue or defend an expensive lawsuit in Delaware?
 Not likely!
 It is one of the most business-owner-friendly States in the Union.